 When submitting late applications parents must give reasons in writing and supporting documentary evidence for the late submission.
-The school will give consideration to the reasons, following which the application will be: Either will only be considered after all other applications and the notification may be sent shortly after the national offer day.
+The school will give consideration to the reasons, following which the application will be: Either incorporated into the initial allocation and assessed against the over-subscription criteria will only be considered after all other applications and the notification may be sent shortly after the national offer day.